 - (U) 22 February 2010: U.S. Person (USPER) Najibullah Zazi, a legal permanent resident of the United States from Afghanistan, admitted he brought triacetone triperoxide (TATP) explosives to New York on 10 September 2009, as part of a plan to attack the New York subway system.
 During his statement to the court, Zazi admitted he and others flew to Peshawar, Pakistan, where they were recruited by al-Qa'ida shortly after arriving.
 During their training, al-Qa'ida leaders asked Zazi and others to return to the United States and conduct suicide operations.
-They agreed.2 - (U) January 2009: USPER Bryant Neal Vinas admitted during his statement to the court that in the fall of 2007 he left his home in Long Island, New York, to travel to Pakistan.
+They agreed. - (U) January 2009: USPER Bryant Neal Vinas admitted during his statement to the court that in the fall of 2007 he left his home in Long Island, New York, to travel to Pakistan.
 When he arrived in Pakistan, he made contact with and was accepted into al-Qa'ida.
 Vinas also stated during his court address that he consulted with a senior al-Qa'ida leader and provided detailed information about the operation of the Long Island Railroad system.
-Vinas said that the purpose of providing this information was to help plan an attack on that system.3 most of the attacks on these transportation systems.
-No terrorists have attacked rail or buses in the United States.
+Vinas said that the purpose of providing this information was to help plan an attack on that system.